-Performance outcomes Acceptable outcomes Terrormance dateomes (3) a demonstrated existing community requirement for the structure.
-AND AND AO25.2 Public jetties, pontoons and boat ramps: (1) do not require additional dredging within the declared fish habitat area for access (2) do not include associated infrastructure that does not have a physical requirement to be within a declared fish habitat area (3) have vessel staging areas that are appropriate for the size of the boat ramp (4) have pedestrian decking surfaces that allow a minimum of 40 per cent light penetration.
-PO26 Development that is for a private jetty, pontoon or boat ramp in a declared fish habitat AO26.1 Private jetties, pontoons and boat ramps are located within management B areas of declared fish habitat areas only. area minimises impacts on the declared fish AND habitat area.
-AO26.2 Private jetties, pontoons and boat ramps: (1) originate from an adjoining lot for which the applicant can demonstrate rights (2) do not extend from a lot that already has a jetty, pontoon, boat ramp or adjacent mooring unless the new structure is replacing an existing structure.
-AND AO26.3 Private jetties, pontoons and boat ramps: (1) do not require dredging to use the structure (2) have a total permanent footprint of less than 40 square metres (3) extend through a marine plant fringe less than 15 metres wide measured perpendicular to the shore (jetties and pontoons) and the jetty or pontoon access walkway is less than 2 metres wide (4) for boat ramps - extend through a mangrove fringe less than 3 metres wide measured perpendicular to the shore, and the total area of marine plant disturbance required for construction is less than 45 square metres (5) have pedestrian decking surfaces that allow a minimum of 40 per cent light penetration (6) do not adversely affect navigation.
-Marina and port facilities - management A and B areas PO27 Development is not a marina or port.
-No acceptable outcome is prescribed.
-Moorings (public or cyclone) PO28 Development that is for public vessel or AO28.1 Vessel moorings located in the declared fish habitat area cyclone moorings in a declared fish habitat area demonstrate an overriding community need. minimises impacts on the declared fish habitat AND area .
-AO28.2 Cyclone mooring are: Note: Moorings for restoration purposes are likely to be (1) specifically identified under the relevant port cyclone contingency plan authorised under MPo6 - Minor impact works in a declared fish habitat are or involving the removal, by the controlling authority (for example, a port authority) destruction or damage of marine plants, Department of Agriculture, Fisheries and Forestry, 2013 as an (2) located in accordance with any cyclone mooring plan (identifying current and future demand) prepared by the controlling authority endorsed rehabilitation plan.
-(3) only used during a cyclone event or other genuine emergency situation (4) available for use by other vessels when authorised by the relevant regional harbour master in the event of a cyclone.
-OR AO28.3 Moorings for restoring the fish habitat or natural processes of the declared fish habitat area: works of hor hadred alou-
+Acceptable outcomes (3) a demonstrated existing community requirement for the structure.
+AND AO25.2 Public jetties, pontoons and boat ramps: do not require additional dredging within the declared fish habitat area for access do not include associated infrastructure that does not have a physical requirement to be within a declared fish habitat area have vessel staging areas that are appropriate for the size of the boat ramp have pedestrian decking surfaces that allow a minimum of 40 per cent light penetration.
+AO26.1 Private jetties, pontoons and boat ramps are located within management B areas of declared fish habitat areas only.
+AND AO26.2 Private jetties, pontoons and boat ramps: (1) originate from an adjoining lot for which the applicant can demonstrate rights (2) do not extend from a lot that already has a jetty, pontoon, boat ramp or adjacent mooring unless the new structure is replacing an existing structure.
+AND AO26.3 Private jetties, pontoons and boat ramps: do not require dredging to use the structure have a total permanent footprint of less than 40 square metres extend through a marine plant fringe less than 15 metres wide measured perpendicular to the shore (jetties and pontoons) and the jetty or pontoon access walkway is less than 2 metres wide for boat ramps - extend through a mangrove fringe less than 3 metres wide measured perpendicular to the shore, and the total area of marine plant disturbance required for construction is less than 45 square metres have pedestrian decking surfaces that allow a minimum of 40 per cent light penetration (6) do not adversely affect navigation. areas No acceptable outcome is prescribed.
+AO28.1 Vessel moorings located in the declared fish habitat area demonstrate an overriding community need.
+AND AO28.2 Cyclone mooring are: specifically identified under the relevant port cyclone contingency plan by the controlling authority (for example, a port authority) located in accordance with any cyclone mooring plan (identifying current and future demand) prepared by the controlling authority only used during a cyclone event or other genuine emergency situation available for use by other vessels when authorised by the relevant regional harbour master in the event of a cyclone.